Dart120/Dart120/README.md

   >
   > ***Winner of LanHack 2023***
   > Automatic Swing Dance DJ
   > Uses YOLOv3 and Simple Online Realtime Tracking (SORT) to count how many people are dancing as well as their speed and use librosa to match the BPM of the next song to this activity.
-Also use spectral analyis on the songs to recommend songs that are similar to the songs that the user seems to like.
+Also used spectral analysis on the songs to recommend songs that are similar to the songs that the user seems to like.

 * PROGAN - [AI](https://github.com/Dart120/face-gen):

   > ![Gifdemo1](https://github.com/Dart120/face-gen/blob/main/examples/faces.png?raw=true)
   >
-  > Re-implementation of Progressive Growing of GANs for Improved Quality, Stability, and Variation use to generate cartoon faces.
+  > Re-implementation of Progressive Growing of GANs for Improved Quality, Stability, and Variation to generate cartoon faces.

 ## Awards: